The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Conclusion

-We plot the ring-lead coupling $K$ for different $U/J$ in Fig.\ref{UPlots4n2}.
+\sectionappendix{Comparison numerics and analytics} We plot the ring-lead coupling $K$ for different $U/J$ in Fig.\ref{UPlots4n2}.
 For weak-coupling $K/J$, we observe source drain oscillation which are nearly independent of $U/J$, as the ring population in the weak-coupling limit is low, suppressing particle-particle scattering.
 With increasing $K/J$, we notice faster oscillation patterns.
 They smear out with increasing interaction as the ring fills up for stronger ring-lead coupling.